59º North Sailing

 Every October Andy, Mia & friends and family of the 59º North team come to our spiritual home port for the annual Boat Show festivities, and we’ll be back in 2026!
 The Annapolis Sailboat Show dates in 2026 is October 15 - 18, 2026 (Thursday - Sunday, 4 days).

-More info from us will be coming out closer to the show!
+More info will be coming out closer to the show!

 The Quarterdeck